ronaldosfjunior/VarSleuth/README.md

 # Contributing

 We welcome contributions from the community!
-If you'd like to contribute, please fork the repository and submit a pull request.
+If you’d like to contribute, please fork the repository and submit a pull request.

 # License